AckeeCZ/bear-auth/packages/core/docs/API.md

 ### `authenticate`

 Once a user signs-in or signs-up, this method is called to pass the authentication data to the library.
-Only `accessToken` is required. `expiresIn` and `refreshToken` are optional.
+Only `accessToken` is required. `expiration` and `refreshToken` are optional.

 #### Arguments: